All Episodes

 She's got nothing else to play.

-She's guilty as hell of the emails.
+She's guilty as hell in the emails.

-You got whitewater.
+You got Whitewater.

 Her whole life has been crooked.

-And you look at the foundation the whole life, and the only card she's got is to play the woman card.
+And the only card she's got is to play the woman card.

 They don't go after Obama.

-Is that going to persuade people?
+I'm asking you: is that going to persuade people?

 Is that going to warn people off of Hillary and so forth?

-Because we have taken obscene profit break.
+You ponder that because we have taken an obscene profit break.

 Abby in Gainesville, Florida.